Roma-V/stopwatch/README.md

 - add laps to the stopwatch, so a short history can be collected;
 - add another view with timer functionality that a user can switch to;
 - add a way to control precision;
-- add graphics for old-school analog timer.
+- add graphics of an old-school analog timer.